Palestinians flee as Israel orders evacuation of besieged Nasser Hospital

 Witnesses say Israel fired on the largest health facility in southern Gaza, which has been under siege for weeks.

-Dozens of Palestinians have been seen leaving the besieged Nasser Hospital in Gaza’s southern city of Khan Younis after Israeli forces ordered the evacuation of the complex, but medical aid workers say patients in critical condition remain inside.
+Dozens of Palestinians have been seen leaving the besieged Nasser Hospital in Gaza’s southern city of Khan Younis after Israeli forces ordered the evacuation of the complex, but health officials say thousands, including critically ill patients, remain inside.

-Video footage shared with Al Jazeera showed dozens of displaced people, who had been sheltering inside the hospital, leaving on Wednesday.
+Video footage shared with Al Jazeera showed crowds of displaced people, who had been sheltering inside the hospital, leaving on Wednesday.
 A doctor wearing green hospital scrubs walked ahead of the crowd, and some carried white flags.

 Keep readinglist of 3 items